 This attachment is to understand the administration and welfare schemes in urban local body and district level.

 The hill areas, islands and northeast Indian areas are considered as the complex terrain region.
 This attachment is to understand the operation of local administration in the difficult terrain region.

 - NSG attachment and Special Task Force (STF)

 Officer trainees get a golden opportunity to meet NSG and STF authorities which take care of the security concern of the nation.

 - Miscellaneous attachments & local sightseeing

 Apart from these attachments, officer trainees will get an opportunity to have attachments with National Parks, Universities, NDRF and other institutions of national importance in India.

 After Bharat Darshan officer trainees undergo BPST (Bureau of Parliamentary Studies) attachment at the Lok Sabha Secretariat in Delhi.
 This one-week long attachment provides the officer trainees to understand the Parliamentary Proceedings.

-LBSNAA provide a platform to handpick the best administrative practices and focuses to exposes the officer trainees to both the diversity of India and to governance challenges.
+LBSNAA provide a platform to handpick the best administrative practices and focuses to provide exposure to the officer trainees to both the diversity of India and the governance challenges.